zudello/zudello-knowledge-base/Knowledge Base/8 Data management/Dimension data.md

 # Dimension data

-Dimensions are the values that you code against transactions and transaction lines within Zudello.
+Dimensions are the values you code against transactions and transaction lines within Zudello.
 Common examples include accounts, departments, and tax rates.

 Keeping your dimension data up-to-date ensures accuracy and efficiency when processing documents.
 This guide explains how to view and manage dimension data effectively.